 CPU / Memory Limits

 You can view your current CPU/Memory usage from within your cPanel account.
 If you are nearing the limit on either of these, it’s time to take action.
-You can optimise the website to increase performance and reduce the CPU and Memory usage.
-This will allow more visitors to browse your website simultaneously without compromising performance.
+You can optimise the website to increase performance and reduce the CPU and memory usage.
+This will allow more visitors to browse your eCommerce website simultaneously without compromising performance during high traffic surges.

 Enable caching on your website